by Martin Maenza

 Luckily, she said not a word about it.
 “I will get these back to you in a little while, Mirror Master,” Lydia said, then headed off down the path to the beach to soak the fabric in the ocean’s salty water.

-When he left Lydia and the clearing, Power Fist first headed down to the beach.
+After leaving Lydia and the clearing, Power Fist first headed down to the beach.
 His heavy simian form kicked up a lot of sand as he jogged on all fours.
 He found that mode of movement to be the fastest, given the circumstances of his situation.
 When one had the form of an ape, it was easiest to use the body in its more natural ways.

 Arriving at the south point of the beach, he found Gizmo exactly where he expected the dwarf to be.
 Sitting on a large piece of driftwood, the diminutive man just stared out over the ocean water on the horizon in a forlorn manner.